kaylab78/secure-password-generator/README.md

 ## Credits
 The original code for this project was cloned from Xandromus at [https://github.com/coding-boot-camp/friendly-parakeet](https://github.com/coding-boot-camp/friendly-parakeet).

 Thank you to class teaching assistant Chris Stallcup for his assistance during office hours on May 14.
-He helped me understand do-while loops and redirected my code in some spots to make my code easier to read.
+He helped me understand do-while loops and redirected me (and my code) in some spots to make my code easier to understand.

+MDN Web Docs was referenced during the creation of this project—particularly their articles on array, window.prompt and window.confirm.

 The wording for the license on this project is from the MIT License outlined [here](https://choosealicense.com/licenses/mit/).